Kamahl19/react-starter/README.md

 - CLI: `yarn lint`
 - in terminal while developing (after running `yarn start`)
 - it runs automatically on `pre-commit` hook
-- in IDE if supported (Visual Studio Code supports reports)
+- in IDE if supported

 ## i18n

-Running `yarn extract-translations` will update alphabetically sorted JSON file with i18n keys.
+Running `yarn extract-translations` will first parse the whole codebase to find all used i18n keys.
+Then it inserts missing keys into the JSON file and removes deprecated keys which are not used in the codebase anymore.
+The result will be an alphabetically sorted JSON containing all the currently used i18n keys in the codebase.

 ## Analysing production JS bundle